Save Money Like a Pro: 10 Frugal Tips to Consider - Debunking the Myth: Why Installment Cash Beats Revolving Credit

 Your university may also allow you to obtain credit for prior knowledge or for completing extra units during holidays.

-Find Ways to Cut Living and Studying Costs
+6. Find Ways to Cut Living and Studying Costs.

 While you’re at university, you should also be able to find ways to save money by spending less on day-to-day expenses too.

-For example, be frugal when it comes to where you live (e.g. room with multiple roommates or choose accommodation further away from campus), and buy books second-hand where possible.
+For example, be frugal when it comes to where you live (e.g. room with multiple roommates or choose accommodation further away from campus).
+You can also keep living at home while you study.

 You’ll also reduce expenses if you cook for yourself rather than eating out.
 Avoid partying and shopping a lot and take public transport rather than more expensive cab or Uber rides.